is the eight-limbed path of yoga articulated in the Yoga Darsana of the sage Patanjali, or Patanjali's Yoga Sutra.

 ashtanga vinyasa yoga

-was arcticulated by krishnamacharya and further organized by patthabhi jois as. "curriculum" of postures in sequence that strengthen and stretch the body and breath, and potentially the mind.
+was articulated by krishnamacharya and further organized by patthabhi jois as. "curriculum" of postures in sequence that strengthen and stretch the body and breath, and potentially the mind.

-Everyone begins with the primary series (yoga chikitsa; yoga therapy). the first series is designed to purify the gross body and release toxins. when practiced with consistency over a long period of time the body becomes strong, light, and the mind gains clarity.
+We generally begin with the primary series (yoga chikitsa; yoga therapy). the first series is designed to purify the gross body and release toxins. when practiced with consistency over a long period of time helps the body body becomes strong, resilient, and the mind gains clarity.
 If therapeutic postures or modifications will support the well-being of the student, we may adjust this starting point.

 The three focal points of an ashtanga practice are referred to as tristhana - asana (posture including bandha; lock), breath, and drsthi (gaze point).